Best locations for API documentation jobs

 It’s a tradeoff that might not make sense for the lifestyle you want.
 For me, I moved to California (from Utah) after our tech writing team at a Utah company was laid off.
-I received a generous severance package and decided to move to Silicon Valley (where the jobs flow like milk and honey).
+I received a generous severance package and decided to move to Silicon Valley to be in an environment that has an abundance of jobs.
 I have four daughters and am the primary breadwinner in my family, so it was important to be located in a place where jobs were more abundant, stable, and where salaries were more lucrative.
 I was willing to trade my spacious Utah house and the green garden (okay, I actually hate gardening) for the chance to work in a thriving tech space.

 Will I stay here forever?
 Probably not.
 I’ll probably never be able to afford a home here, but for the time being, accruing experience at some well-known companies seems like a worthwhile investment.

 Overall, tech companies will continue to grow and expand outside of Silicon Valley.
-There’s not enough space in Silicon Valley, and the number of engineers gets fewer and fewer as companies grow.
-Many say that Silicon Valley’s days are over, since it’s no longer practical for a startup to launch in the conditions here.
+There’s not enough space in Silicon Valley, and the number of engineers becomes fewer and fewer as companies grow and expand.
+Many say that Silicon Valley’s days are over because it’s no longer practical for a startup to launch in the conditions here.
 So if you want to come to California to work as a technical writer, great.
 But many other locations might be more ideal.
-(For more thoughts on API tech writer jobs in Silicon Valley, see Do you have to relocate to an urban tech hub to find a technical writing job?.)

 How to conduct a simple test

-If you’re curious about the job opportunities in your area, there’s a simple way to gauge how many technical writing jobs a city provides.
-Select a few cities where you might like to live, set up some job alerts on Indeed.com for those areas, and then monitor the frequency of jobs there over the next month.
+To spot-check the job opportunities in an area, select a few cities where you might like to live, set up some job alerts on Indeed.com for those areas, and then monitor the frequency of jobs there over the next few months.

 Much more could be written about where to live for API tech jobs.
-Overall, if you want to find a job in API documentation, target these popular areas — California, New York, Texas, D.C.
-Washington State, Massachusetts, Virginia, Georgia, and Illinois.
+Overall, if you want to find a job in API documentation, target these popular areas: California, Texas, Virginia, Massachusetts, New York, Florida, Maryland, New Jersey, Ohio, and Pennsylvania.
 On the other hand, if you want to start a farm or ranch, move to Wyoming.